jo brocklehurst, the mysterious outsider who illustrated punk

 She sometimes wore three pairs of glasses at once, was exceptionally beautiful, and drew New Romantics and anarchist squatters in colors so vivid they glow under UV light.

-Jo Brocklehurst enrolled at Central Saint Martins when she was just 14 and fresh out of an all-girls boarding school.
-"This was in 1949, and I think she was part of an experimental programme," explains Olivia Ahmad, a curator at London's House of Illustration, "She was clearly precociously talented."
+Jo Brocklehurst enrolled at Central Saint Martins, London's most prestigious art school, when she was just 14 years old and fresh out of an all-girls English boarding school.
+"This was in 1949, and I think she was part of an experimental program," explains Olivia Ahmad, a curator at London's House of Illustration, "She was clearly precociously talented."

 Jo was not a punk herself.
-She lived in West Hampstead for most of her life, cycled everywhere, and would invite members of the infamous anarchist Puppy Collective over for tea (and portraits) after they moved into a mansion down the road.
-It was seeing these new neighbours walking down Westbere Road that first drew her into London's whirl of emerging subcultures in the late 70s.
+She lived in London's residential West Hampstead neighborhood for most of her life, cycled everywhere, and would invite members of the infamous anarchist Puppy Collective over for tea (and portraits) after they moved into a mansion down the road.
+It was seeing these new neighbors walking down Westbere Road that first drew her into London's whirl of emerging subcultures in the late 70s.

 Drawing from life, in club corners or in her own sitting room, Jo filled sketchbooks with luminous crayon impressions of wild nightlife figures.
 She had an eye for detail, capturing the pins and studs on a punk's leather vest or the flaming red eyeshadow of a drag performer.
 But her interests were deeper than aesthetic.
 "She said it wasn't just the clothes," Ahmad explains, "It was more than anthropological.
 She had an empathy with outsiders.
 It was a feeling out of humanity."